-Christopher Robinson, MS, MBA, CPO, ATC, FAAOP(D), stepped down to adjunct assistant professor and part-time NUPOC educator at NUPOC in order to join the management team as Clinical Resource Director at the National Commission on Orthotic and Prosthetic Education (NCOPE).
+Christopher Robinson, MS, MBA, CPO, ATC, FAAOP(D), stepped down to adjunct assistant professor and part-time NUPOC educator at NUPOC to join the management team as Clinical Resource Director at the National Commission on Orthotic and Prosthetic Education (NCOPE).

 NUPOC hosted the Neuromechanics of Rehabilitation for Lower Limb Loss Symposium, developed by Matthew Major, PhD, and R. J. Garrick, PhD.

-John W. Michael, CPO/L, MEd, stepped down as Director of NUPOC to become a NUPOC clinical educator while providing a one-year transition period for incoming Director John Chad Duncan, PhD, CPO, CRC.
+John W. Michael, CPO/L, MEd, stepped down as a Director of NUPOC to become a NUPOC clinical educator while providing a one-year transition period for incoming Director John Chad Duncan, PhD, CPO, CRC.

 In December, John Chad Duncan, PhD, CPO, CRC, became Director of Education at NUPOC.